Skip to main content

 To configure the integration, ensure you have the following:

-• PuppetDb Port: The port configured to respond to API calls over SSL.
+• PuppetDB Port: The port configured to respond to API calls over SSL.

 • CA Certificate: The Certificate Authority (CA) certificate.